Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Convergence analysis

-\begin{Remark} {\rm Notice that we have truncated the estimated value function in \reff{trunca} by an {\it a priori} bound on the true value function.
-This truncation step is natural from a practical implementation point of view, and is also used for simplifying the proof of the convergence of the algorithm.
-The conditions in \eqref{cond::hybrid} for the parameters are weaker than those required in \eqref{cond::algoIII} for the NNcontPI algo by performance iteration, which implies a much faster convergence w.r.t. the size of the training set.
-However, one should keep in mind that unlike the performance iteration procedure, the value iteration one is biased since the computation of $\hat V^M_{n+1}\big(X^A_{n+1}\big)$ are biased future rewards when decision $A$ is taken at time $n$ and estimated optimal strategies are taken at time $k\geq n+1$. } \ep \end{Remark}
+\begin{remark} {\rm Notice that we have truncated the estimated value function in \reff{trunca} by an {\it a priori} bound on the true value function.
+This truncation step is natural from a practical implementation point of view, and is also used for simplifying the proof of the convergence of the algorithm. } \ep \end{remark}

 We now state our main result about the convergence of the Hybrid-Now algorithm.